Haivision/srt/docs/apps/srt-live-transmit.md

 - **rtpheadersize**: sets the number of bytes to drop from the beginning of each received packet.
 Defaults to 12 if not provided.
 Minimum value is 12.

-A lenght of **rtpheadersize** bytes will always be dropped.
+A length of **rtpheadersize** bytes will always be dropped.
 If you wish to pass the entire packet, including RTP header, to the output medium, you should instead specify UDP as the input medium.